-Our clients ask us all the time: what can we do to improve their smiles?
+Our clients ask us all the time: What can you do to improve my smile?

-Well, a lot of things, actually.
+Well, a lot of things, actually!
 With cosmetic dentistry, we can make your smile whiter, straighter, and stronger.
-Here’s how:

 A Whiter Smile

-Your teeth become less white over time as every sip you take of coffee, tea, red wine, or any other staining beverage that has a discoloring effect.
+Your teeth become less white over time as every sip you take of coffee, tea, red wine, or any other staining beverage has a discoloring effect on your teeth.

 To make your teeth white again, you could go to the grocery store and pick up an over-the-counter bleaching solution.
 But professional bleaching sessions are much stronger than using over-the-counter products.
 Going to the dentist is the only option for making your teeth as white as possible.